 about 15-20 minutes.

-5. Taste the potatoes and adjust the salt and pepper as needed.
-Stir in 3 tablespoons of chopped fresh chives.
+• Taste the potatoes and adjust the salt and pepper as needed.
+Stir in 3 tablespoons of the chopped fresh chives.

-6. Serve the mashed potatoes hot, garnished with additional butter and chives,
+• Serve the mashed potatoes hot, garnished with the remaining 2 tablespoons butter and 1 tablespoon of chives, if desired.

 Nutrition Information: